 This earth sign reflects practical, perfectionist qualities, which perfectly suit a simple and rustic farmhouse theme.
 Go for a real tree (obvs), then use neutral gold and white tones that blend with most home decor and make a great base for any country look.
 Finish with a few rustic festive touches, such as a rattan topper and red checked bows.
 The trick with this theme is to start simple, then build on it as much or as little as you please—which will suit the perfectionists among us.

 Libra tree theme: minimalist

 Librans champion harmony and equilibrium, which makes them perfectly suited to the minimalist theme.
 A tree adorned with a simple string of lights and not much else will promote the feeling of an organic environment, so there is very little chance of upsetting a Libran’s sense of balance.
-But, if you do want to make it jollier, why not decorate with a few pine cones
+But, if you do want to make it jollier, why not decorate with a few simple pine cones and fairly lights?

 Scorpio tree theme: white metallic

 Scorpio is an intense and powerful sign, so they need a statement tree.
 And for us, there is no bigger statement than a white metallic Christmas tree, particularly when set against dark decor.
 To complete this look, adorn your tree with large metallic baubles, giant snowflakes, and lavish beading.
 The bigger the better!